XENONnT/alea/docs/source/configuration/model.rst

 Configuration of statistical models
 ===================================

-**UNDER CONSTRUCTION**

 The :doc:`BlueIceExtendedModel</blueice_extended_model/structure>` can be fully initialized using a YAML configuration file.
-In the we'll walk you through the basic structure and how to set up your own model.
+In the following, we'll walk you through the basic structure and how to set up your own model.

 The file consists of two parts: The definition of all parameters of the model (``parameter_definition``) and the likelihood configuration (``likelihood_config``).
 This means, the basic structure will look something like this: